jrpotter/notebook/notes/data-models/rdf/sparql.md

 %%ANKI
 Basic
-Which SPARQL keyword is used to introduce transform triples into new ones?
+Which SPARQL keyword is used to transform triples into new ones?
 Back: `CONSTRUCT`
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1736348906658-->